SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 "Oh, okay."

-I stop paying attention to their conversation as I try and enjoy Pinkie's embrace.
+I stop paying attention to their conversation as I try to enjoy Pinkie's embrace.

 I close my eyes and start to think.